jasonterando/apicize/app/src-tauri/help/proxies.md

 # :toolbar :icon[proxy] Proxies

 Apicize supports http/s and SOCKS 5 proxies when executing tests.
+To add a new Proxy parameter, click on the Plus sign next to Proxies in the navigation panel.
+Select a name for your proxy and its location.
+Click [here](help:parameter-storage) for information on how parameters are stored in Apicize.

+To delete a Proxy parameter, select it in the navigation pane, and in its context menu, select "Delete Proxy".

+Proxies can be set for [Requests](help:requests), [Request Groups](help:groups) or [OAuth2 Authorizations](help:authorizations/oauth2-client).

 ## Configuration